Sir William James, 1st Baronet: Later life and death

 James arrived in England as a wealthy man, having made a fortune through private business dealings and prize money.
-He settled down in Eltham, Kent, and on 15 June 1765 married Anne Goddard, the daughter of a gentlemen from Wiltshire, at St Marylebone Parish Church in London.
+He settled down in Eltham, Kent and on 15 June 1765 married Anne Goddard, the daughter of a gentleman from Wiltshire, at St Marylebone Parish Church in London.
 Some historical accounts claimed that he married a native woman in India and had a son with her, which Bowyer dismisses as baseless while conceding that "there may well have been a natural son".
 In 1768, James was elected as a director of the East India Company due to his support for the EIC official and politician Laurence Sulivan.
 As a director, James soon began cultivating a friendship with the British statesman John Montagu, 4th Earl of Sandwich, "whose influence brought him the honours that he enjoyed."
 James became an elder brother of Trinity House, Britain's national lighthouse authority, on 22 July 1769, and was also appointed as a governor of the Royal Naval Hospital at Greenwich.

 As a prominent supporter of the Grafton ministry among the EIC's directors, James began to make efforts to get elected to the House of Commons of Great Britain.
 He ran for election in a parliamentary by-election for New Shoreham in 1770, but was defeated.
 James proceeded to attempt to be appointed as the governor of Bombay, but as he had already made his parliamentary ambitions clear within government circles, James withdrew his candidature and in the 1774 British general election was elected to represent West Looe in the House of Commons.
 In the same year, Anne gave birth to a son named Edward, and James purchased Park Farm Place, an English country house in Eltham.
 In the House of Commons, James supported Sandwich and the rest of the North ministry.
 However, his relationship with Sulivan started to deteriorate when, under government pressure, James voted to recall the EIC official Warren Hastings.
 In 1776, James was elected as the EIC's deputy chairman.